Building Infrastructures to Stand the Test of Time

 Academic Focus Areas

-The UA civil engineering degree program, which involves several interdisciplinary areas, includes five focus areas:
+The UA civil engineering degree program, which involves several interdisciplinary areas, includes these focus areas:

 - Structural engineering deals with the design and analysis of buildings and bridges.